 Red Table Chuck Fred with Alemar Bent River

 Red Table Chuck Fred is a smoky salami with Eastern European influences containing black pepper, nutmeg, allspice, garlic, and white wine.
 This four-week-aged salami pairs well with Alemar Cheese Bent River, a luscious, creamy, Camembert-inspired soft cheese.
-Made using grass-fed milk from organic dairy cows, Bent River is aged for five weeks, resulting in a rich potency that beautifully complements the Chuck Fred’s full-bodied taste.
+Made using grass-fed milk, Bent River is aged for five weeks, resulting in a rich potency that beautifully complements the Chuck Fred’s full-bodied taste.